 Stanton Architecture collaborated with JETT Landscape Architecture + Design, who exalted the rooftop design by wrapping the amenity space with custom planters, some stand-alone, some integrated with custom benches and seating, and included a custom fire feature.
 As part of the design, they wanted to present a dry garden palette of plantings, with some medium-sized specimens needing a deeper soil profile.

-Jesse stated, “we decided to have a ‘[fail safe]’ piece to accommodate the small adjustments to the layout (with other module pieces being consistent for ease of fabrication).
-This worked out to be the great solution…critical to it all coming together.”
+Due to the construction of the roof and parapet not exactly matching the design plans, some adjustments to the design had to be made, so we worked with JETT on the layout drawings.
+Jesse stated, “This worked out to be the great solution…critical to it all coming together.”
 Jesse also shared detailed information about the dry garden plantings, “Specimen Dracaena draco (dragon trees) were sourced from Southern California to complete the dry garden aesthetic.
 These are famous for the red resin they produce known as Dragon’s Blood, used since ancient times as varnish (Stratovarius Violins), incense, medicine, and dyes.”

 This rooftop amenity deck hails stunning views of the city of San Francisco and a uniquely designed community gathering place for the employees at the companies in this new office space.

 Have an upcoming amenity deck project?
-Reach out to Catherine, one of Our Advisors, and we can share more information about how we partner for success!
+Reach out to one of Our Advisors, and we can share more information about how we partner for success!